 The auto-invest feature’s diversification option differentiates itself from most other platforms as it makes it possible to select how many percent of the portfolio one would like to invest in loans from each individual loan provider – a feature some investors might know from Mintos.

 We also like the fact that the company keeps investors updated on the news part of its website as well as on social media.

 Bondster reviews on Trustpilot

 Trustpilot is a great place to learn what other people think of Bondster.
 We have collected some different Bondster reviews from Trustpilot for you to take a closer look at:

 Best Bondster alternatives

 Not sure Bondster is the right choice for you?
 Then there are also some good Bondster alternatives to consider.
 The following are some of our favorites:

-Even if you use Bondster, it might actually be a good idea to take a closer look at some of the above platforms.
-By using multiple platforms, you can reduce your platform risk and diversify your portfolio further.
+Even if you use Bondster, it might be a good idea to take a closer look at some of the above platforms.
+You can reduce your platform risk and diversify your portfolio by using multiple platforms.